I Got Rhythm

 Oct 19, 2008

-In my previous post I mentioned the new Zune 3.0 visualizations.
+In a previous post I mentioned the new Zune 3.0 visualizations.
 I really liked them, so I decided to try and create them using WPF’s new (3.5 SP1) Effects.

 Good Old GDI+ (or: Unblur Thy Text)